-If the using list has but a single entry, that <entry> will be used for y and the data point number (pseudocolumn \$0) is used for x; for example, "plot 'file' using 1" is identical to "plot 'file' using 0:1".
+If the using list has only a single entry, that <entry> will be used for y and the data point number (pseudocolumn \$0) is used for x; for example, "plot 'file' using 1" is identical to "plot 'file' using 0:1".
 If the using list has two entries, these will be used for x and y.
 See set style (p.
-126) and fit (p.
-52) for details about plotting styles that make use of data from additional columns of input.
+145) and fit (p.
+62) for details about plotting styles that make use of data from additional columns of input.

 'scanf' accepts several numerical specifications but gnuplot requires all inputs to be double-precision floating-point variables, so "%lf" is essentially the only permissible specifier.
-A format string given by the user must contain at least one such input specifier, and no more than seven of them. 'scanf' expects to see white space - a blank, tab (" \t^n), newline (" \t^n), or formfeed (" \t^n) - between numbers; anything else in the input stream must be explicitly skipped.
+A format string given by the user must contain at least one such input specifier, and no more than seven of them. 'scanf' expects to see white space - a blank, tab ("\t"), newline ("\n"), or formfeed ("\f") - between numbers; anything else in the input stream must be explicitly skipped.

-Note that the use of "\t", "\n", or "\f" requires use of double-quotes rather than single-quotes.
+Note that the use of "t", "n", or "f" requires use of double-quotes rather than single-quotes.

-65.2.9.1 Using_examples This creates a plot of the sum of the 2nd and 3rd data against the first: The format string specifies comma-rather than space-separated columns.
+0.0.0.21 Using\examples This creates a plot of the sum of the 2nd and 3rd data against the first: The format string specifies comma-rather than space-separated columns.
 The same result could be achieved by specifying set datafile separator ",".

 '''

-plot 'file' using 1:($2+$3) '%lf,%lf,%lf'
+plot 'file' using 1:($2+$3) '%1f,%1f,%1f'

 '''